cg14823/CVCW/README.md

 understand  and  use  in  OpenCV  one  other  appropriate  vision approach  to  further  improve  the  detection  efficacy  and/or efficiency.
-The
+-
-final 20% of the CW mark
+Thefinal 20% of the CW mark
  is reserved for excellence throughout your work, how well you inform your development on evidence and evaluation.
 Here we look for an outstanding understanding, concise